The degeneration formula for stable log maps: Geometric setup and the main result

 \subsection{Numerical degeneration formula}

-Let us deduce from this the numerical version of the degeneration formula.
-Assume we are given a bivariant class $\gamma\in A^{*}(X^n)$ and a bivariant class $\psi\in A^{*}(\prod_V \shK_V)$ whose pullback to $\shK_\tGamma$ comes from a bivariant $\psi'\in A^{*}(\shK)$.
+Let us deduce from Theorem~\ref{mainthm-cycle} the numerical version of the degeneration formula.
+Assume we are given an operational Chow class $\gamma\in A^{*}(X^n)$ and an operational Chow class $\psi\in A^{*}(\prod_V \mathscr{M}_V)$ whose pullback to $\mathscr{M}_\tGamma$ comes from an operational Chow class $\psi'\in A^{*}(\mathscr{M})$.
 Recall that taking degree is proper push-forward to a point and thus compatible with finite maps.
-This and inserting Thm.~\ref{mainthm-cycle} gives
+Inserting $\gamma$ and $\psi'$ into Theorem~\ref{mainthm-cycle} gives